qurit/pca-lesion-seg/README.md

 ## How to cite

-If you are using this model in your projects, kindly include the following citation:
+If you are using this model in your projects, please include the following citation:

 *Xu Y, Klyuzhin I, Harsini S, Ortiz A, Zhang S, Bénard F, Dodhia R, Uribe CF, Rahmim A, Lavista Ferres J. Automatic segmentation of prostate cancer metastases in PSMA PET/CT images using deep neural networks with weighted batch-wise dice loss.
 Comput Biol Med.
 2023 May;158:106882*